Fumba: Economy and environment

+From 2008-2014, and from 2016-2017, the shehia was supported by the Agriculture Sector Support Programme (ASSP).
+For the same period with the addition of 2015, it was supported by the Agriculture Sector Development Programme for Livestock (ASDPL).
 A women's seaweed harvesting collective known as Pania Uchupe, roughly translated from Swahili as "Let's work hard together to succeed" has met modest success in the village and in the global marketplace.
 Since 2021, it has supplied a factory in Kerege, Dar es Salaam, known as SeaWeed Café.